ART/ENVR 200A (FA)

 Students critically analyze readings, discuss examples of art and architecture and meet with artists in order to expand their understanding between art, architecture, and the environment.
 Students are tasked with the assessment and measurement of their own physical belongings and asked to match this reality with the creation of a model living space.

-Course meetings for ART/ENVR 200A occur around the irori tea table at the Saint John's Pottery, in room AV-2 of Alcuin Library, and in the form of short excursions to several culturally significant locations in central Minnesota–often at the site of a self-designed home or studio.
+Course meetings for ART/ENVR 200A occur around the irori tea table at the Saint John's Pottery, in room AV-2 of Alcuin Library, and in the form of short excursions to several culturally significant locations in central Minnesota–often at the site of a creatively-designed, handmade built environment.